 We offer 5 years of support to all incoming graduate students, beginning their first fall semester, and continuing for at least 9 additional semesters, provided the student makes satisfactory academic progress and carries out duties acceptably as graduate assistants.
 The support you receive may vary from year to year between assistantships and lectureships.
 Students supported as Teaching Assistants receive a supplemental department scholarship of $1,000 each semester for their first 4 semesters.
-TA appointments under this guarantee will be at the level of at least 42%, but are most typically at a level of 50%.
+TA appointments under this guarantee will be at the level of at least 50%.

 Every applicant to our graduate program for fall semester will be considered for admission with a fellowship.
 On average, about 3 fellowships are offered to new students each fall.
 Fellowships are highly competitive.
 They are awarded only to students with excellent academic backgrounds, outstanding letters of reference and a writing sample of the highest quality.